A malicious skill ran curl and exfiltrated your data. The agent never asked.

 # Block financial and email sites

-- name: "Block sensitive domains"
+- name: "Block restricted domains"

 match: